amperity/amperity-docs/amperity_datagrid/source/bridge_snowflake.rst

 .. bridge-snowflake-sync-amperity-configure-snowflake-start

-Before you can configure Amperity Bridge for data sharing with Snowflake you must create a share in Snowflake, add a secure share identifier to that share, and then identify the correct account locator.
+Before you can configure Amperity Bridge for data sharing with Snowflake you must create a share in Snowflake, add a secure share identifier to that share, and then identify and add the correct account locator.

 .. bridge-snowflake-sync-amperity-configure-snowflake-end